 That’s how it feels, but I don’t think that’s entirely accurate.
 Yeah, ketamine wears off eventually, and yeah, my brain has a biochemical problem that means I can’t fix depression just by flapping.
 But the flapping is doing something.
-All that work I put into therapy and maintaining a routine and getting exercise must be functioning in tandem with the ketamine to push my little bird wings just a smidge farther.
+All that work I put into therapy and maintaining a routine and getting exercise must be functioning in tandem with the IV ketamine to push my little bird wings just a smidge farther.

 I know this because my mood still dips pretty low sometimes, but on the whole, I’m in a better place than I was a few months ago.
 Perhaps it’s that I bounce back faster, now.
 Or maybe it’s just knowing that it won’t last forever.

 And now, being able to look back and see that I’m flippity flapping on my own a little makes it just a little bit easier to continue.
 Chipping away at something day by day is tedious and frustrating, but all of that work adds up.
-If you can look back at where you were a little while ago, it helps to notice that you have made progress, even if it’s just in the personal growth or a skill you’ve learned or the support you’ve gotten.
+If you can look back at where you were a little while ago, it helps to notice that in working on depression, you have made progress, even if it’s just in the personal growth or a skill you’ve learned or the support you’ve gotten.

 Keep flapping, everybody.